Low-dose CT lung screening is an early cancer detection tool, used to find the disease in its earliest stages.

-Low levels of radiation are used to scan the body to find lung cancer, employing highly-detailed images.
+Low levels of l radiation are used to scan the body to find lung cancer, with highly-detailed images.

 At X-Ray Associates of New Mexico, we know you need answers.
-Our same-day imaging provides them quickly because we’re committed to caring.
+Our same-day imaging reflects our commitment to caring.

-XRANM offers low-dose CT lung screening Farmington.
+XRANM offers advanced low-dose CT lung screening Alamogordo.
 We’ve been bringing New Mexico patients and doctors patient-centered care at our clinics throughout New Mexico for 65 years.

-Over the last 2 decades, we’ve pioneered diagnostics which were once unavailable in New Mexico.
-We’ve changed the game to ensure that patients in this state get world-class assistance and early detection of illnesses like lung cancer.
+Over the last 2 decades, we’ve pioneers diagnostics which were not available in New Mexico.
+We’ve changed the game to ensure that patients in this state get world-care assistance and early detection of illnesses like lung cancer.

 The US Preventative Services Task Force’s recommendations state that people meeting the following descriptions should be screened:

-- Those who have either smoked heavily in the past or who currently smoke heavily*
+- Those who have either smoke heavily in the past or who currently smoke heavily*